hoplon/hoplon/doc/Getting-Started.md

     (h1 {:id "main" :style "color:red"} "Hello world")))
 ```

-The ClojureScript CSS syntax applies the following conventions:
+The ClojureScript CSS syntax follows the following conventions:

 * Selectors are vectors of symbols and/or keywords, the names of which will
   be used in the output.